yanmendes/polyflow/README.md

 However, since the data in our local schema may be more granular than in our CCM, we may need to `aggregate` entities to get the desired outcome.
 For instance, in Bob's model, the `price` of a sale is not recorded in the `Sales` entity.
 If we were to write a plain SQL statement to retrieve the data in our CCM's format, it would result in something along the lines of

 ```sql
 SELECT customer, city, value  AS price FROM Sales s, Prices p WHERE s.id = p.saleId

 ```

 Because of that, an `entityMapper` has optional fields `entity2, type, params` that allows the creation of **complex entities**.
 To create Bob's CCM's only entity, **Sales**, we will use the `addEntity mutation` below.
-Note that aggregations can be recursevely defined, i.e. you can aggregate more than 2 entities.
+Note that aggregations can be recursively defined, i.e. you can aggregate more than 2 entities.
 You can check the [examples folder](https://github.com/yanmendes/polyflow.api/blob/master/examples) for that.

 ```graphql
 mutation addBobSaleEntity {